paulkasidit/jacket_api/README.md

   client_secret: (see the next section on how to obtain it) <- secret }
   ```
+3. POST -> this request with the above mentioned params.
+If it is successful, information about the token will be returned (expiry date, etc.).

 ## Obtaining Secret and UID
 After the database is seeded,